Some open problems on multiple ergodic averages: Some useful tools and observations

+Note that mean convergence for the averages $A_N(T,S,f_i)$ follows if we prove mean convergence for the averages $A_N(T^*,S^*,f^*_i)$.
+Combining all these observations, we can easily reduce matters to proving mean convergence for the averages $A_N(T^*,S^*,f^*_i)$ when all functions $f^*_i$ are $\cI_{T^*} \vee \cI_{S^*}$-measurable.
+This is a significant simplification of our original problem, and in fact it is now straightforward to deduce the required convergence property from the mean ergodic theorem.
+Indeed, this is immediate if $f_3^*$ is a product of a $T^*$-invariant and a $S^*$-invariant function, and the general case follows by linearity and approximation.

-This approach has proved particularly useful for handling convergence problems of multiple ergodic averages of commuting transformations with linear iterates that previously seemed intractable \cite{Au09, Ho09, Au10a, Chu10, Chu11} (see also \cite{Au11c} for an application to continuous time averages).
-A drawback is that it does not give much information about the limiting function, and also, up to now, it has not proved to be as useful when some of the iterates are non-linear (for polynomial iterates though there is some progress in this direction \cite{Au11a, Au11b}).
+This approach has proved particularly useful for handling mean convergence problems of multiple ergodic averages of commuting transformations with linear iterates (and in some cases for handling multiple recurrence problems) that previously seemed intractable \cite{Au09, Au10a, Chu10, Chu11,Ho09} (see also \cite{Au11c, Au14} for more general group actions).
+A drawback to this approach is that it does not give information about the precise form of the limiting function, and also, up to now, it has not proved to be very useful when some of the iterates are non-linear (for polynomial iterates though there is some progress in this direction \cite{Au11a, Au11b}).